These are the Open Panels and Society Meetings that will be held under the 8th European Congress of Mathematics.

-A panel discussion about the future of mathematical publishing?
+A panel discussion about the future of mathematical publishing.

 We are currently in a transition period where classical publishing models for scientific results are drastically changing.
-Gold, diamond or green open access models or Subscribe-To-Open models are discussed and implemented, national consortia rather than libraries are financing the access to scientific literature.
+Gold, diamond or green open access models or Subscribe-To-Open models are discussed and implemented, and national consortia rather than libraries are financing the access to scientific literature.
 The EU is pushing for open access publishing via its plan S.

 Where is the future in scientific publishing in mathematics?
 Why are new journals founded every day?
 How we can control the quality of the published results?
-Who is going to finance all these publications.
+Who is going to finance all these publications?